Bill Dooley: North Carolina (1967–1977)

+Virginia Tech (1978–1986)

 After his tenure at North Carolina, Dooley served as the athletic director and head football coach at Virginia Tech.
-He led the Hokies to three bowl games—as many as they had attended in their entire history prior to his arrival.
-His best team was the 1986 unit, which went 9–2–1 and won the Peach Bowl.
-That team was later awarded a 10th win after Temple forfeited its entire 1986 schedule—including a 29–13 win over the Hokies—due to an ineligible player.
-Thus Dooley "officially" owns Virginia Tech's first-ever 10-win season.
+During his tenure, the Hokies appeared in three bowl games, equaling the total number of bowl appearances in the program's history prior to his arrival.
+The 1986 team finished the season with a 9–2–1 record and won the Peach Bowl, the first bowl victory in Virginia Tech history.
+The team was later credited with a tenth win after Temple forfeited its entire 1986 season—including a 29–13 victory over Virginia Tech—due to the use of an ineligible player.
+As recorded by the NCAA, the 1986 season stands as Virginia Tech's first 10-win season.